 Open ROLI Dashboard and select Multi Channel mode with MPE on and a channel range of 2–16.

 In Tracktion load a multi-timbral instrument like Equator into an instrument track, and select the Seaboard RISE or GRAND as the track's input device.

 Tracktion Waveform supports MPE, so it's easy to use Tracktion Waveform with MPE-compatible instruments like the Seaboard Block and Lightpad Block.

 Step 1: ROLI Dashboard Settings

-Connect your Block(s) and open ROLI Dashboard from your applications/programs folder.
-If you're using a Lightpad Block, select the "Note Grid" app in ROLI Dashboard and click the "Edit" button.
+- If you're using a Lightpad Block, load the "Note Grid" app and then click the "Edit" button.

 Step 2: Create an Instrument Track

 Open a new project in Tracktion Waveform and load a new virtual instrument to an empty track.
 To do this, drag the box with a “+” in it from the top-right corner to your chosen track’s output window and choose your multi-timbral instrument.
 In this example we have chosen Equator.

 - Open the Equator plugin from the host track of your Tracktion project.

 - Click on the menu icon (☰) in the top right of Equator and open the MIDI/MPE Settings menu.